duhaime/douglasduhaime.com/_posts/2017-11-19-visualizing-tsne-maps-with-three-js.md

 // and a height that preserves the image's aspect ratio var geometry = new THREE.PlaneGeometry(10, 10*.75);

-// combine our image geometry and material into a mesh var mesh = new THREE.Mesh(geometry, material);
+// combine the image geometry and material into a mesh var mesh = new THREE.Mesh(geometry, material);

 // set the position of the image mesh in the x,y,z dimensions